newton1306/medical-equipment-verification-system-for-hospital/README.md

 # 🏥 Medical Equipment Verification System for Hospital

-ระบบ AI สำหรับตรวจสอบความถูกต้องและความครบถ้วนของเครื่องมือแพทย์ (Surgical Instrument Verification) ก่อนขั้นตอนการแพ็คและนึ่งฆ่าเชื้อ — ออกแบบมาเพื่อใช้งานจริงในแผนก **CSSD (Central Sterile Supply Department)** ของโรงพยาบาล
+An AI-powered system for verifying the correctness and completeness of surgical instrument trays before packing and sterilization — designed for real-world use in the **CSSD (Central Sterile Supply Department)** of hospitals.

 ---